Tennis

 Each Level Has New Challenges

-In conclusion, once you have all of your technical abilities in place, it’s your eyes and mind that will take you the rest of the way from a legitimate tennis player, to 4.5 and beyond, although you do need a modicum of physical talent to go much further.
-5.0 and beyond requires much more athleticism and fitness.
+In conclusion, once you have all of your technical abilities in place, it’s your eyes and mind that will take you the rest of the way from a legitimate tennis player to 4.5 and beyond, although you do need a modicum of physical talent to go much further.
+5.0 and beyond require much more athleticism and fitness.
 But you can use 5.0 visual skills to make yourself better.
-One thing you will notice is that for every 0.5 in rating, the visual changes increase quite a bit, and there is a period of adjustment to faster speeds, more and varied spins, and longer periods of concentration required to succeed.
-Be sure to see the ball coming out of the frame of your opponent, and make the fastest unit turn and first step that you can, and you will find that you are getting to more balls, getting there better, and hitting more efficient shots.
-More than likely it will be harder for your opponents to put you in pressure situations.
+One thing you will notice is that for every 0.5 in rating, the visual changes increase quite a bit, and there is a period of adjustment to faster speeds, more varied spins, and longer periods of concentration required to succeed.
+Be sure to see the ball coming out of the frame of your opponent, and make the fastest unit turn and the first step that you can, and you will find that you are getting to more balls, getting there better, and hitting more efficient shots.
+More than likely, it will be harder for your opponents to put you under pressure.

 What I have for you is a FREE Video of ‘The Top 3 Most Common and Catastrophic Visual Errors and How to Fix Them Immediately’.
 That sales funnel will also take you to where you can get the Visual Training for Tennis Course, where you will get a one time offer for $47.